 Publishing your Doctoral Dissertation at Brandeis

-A step-by-step pdf guide to submitting your Doctoral Dissertation can be found here.
+A step-by-step pdf guide to submitting your Doctoral Dissertation to the BIR can be found here.

 Brandeis University provides a repository to preserve and provide free online access to work produced by Brandeis faculty and students.